-11 Things To Consider If You're Thinking Of Having Kids With Your Partner
+11 Things To Consider When Thinking About Kids

 You and your partner stroll by an adorable baby while you’re walking your dog one afternoon.
 You’ve talked about having kids before, but now you’re starting to feel like it might actually be time.
 I’ve rounded up some signs you’re ready for children to help you get to the bottom of whether you’re actually ready to take that step, or if you’re simply suffering from a curable case of baby fever.